Derek Jones (musician)

-Derek Jones (June 5, 1984 – April 21, 2020) was an American guitarist, best known as the rhythm and lead guitarist and often co-lead vocalist for the American post-hardcore band Falling in Reverse.
-He was also previously the guitarist of the American band A Smile From the Trenches until his departure in 2010.
+Derek Jones (June 5, 1984 – April 21, 2020) was an American musician, best known as the rhythm guitarist and often co-lead vocalist for the post-hardcore band Falling in Reverse.
+He was also previously the guitarist of A Smile from the Trenches until his departure in 2010.

 Career

 Early years

-Jones was born June 5, 1984 in Lake Forest, California.
+Jones was born June 5, 1984, in Lake Forest, California.
 He started playing the saxophone but switched to the guitar.
 He started listening to bands like Manowar, Blink-182 and Slipknot.
 In his adolescence, he formed several local bands, which had only small presentations until when he turned 19 and he had his first tour.

 A Smile from the Trenches

 In 2007, Derek joined the band A Smile from the Trenches.
 On June 29, 2007, they released the self-titled EP.
 The same year, the band was invited to the Vans Warped Tour.
 On October 13, 2009, they released their first studio album, titled Leave the Gambling for Vegas, on which they covered the song "Bad Romance" by Lady Gaga.
 In May 2010, Derek left the band to join Falling in Reverse, and the band split in September 2010.